ZZDoog/Speaker2Dubber/README.md

 - [x] Update README.md (How to use).

-- [ ] Release the pre-trained checkpoints.
+- [ ] Release the first-stage and second-stage pre-trained checkpoints.

 ## 🌼 Environment